Chuck Turner weight loss surgery. How emotional despair sent one man eating his misery away before making a life or death decision.

 ‘I shut the world out and just locked myself away and ate fast food three times a day.
 I wasn’t even thinking about food – I’d just blank my mind out.’

-By now married a second time to Nissa, Chuck Turner’s burgeoning weight began to take a toll not just on his health but that on his relationship too.
+By now married a second time to Nissa, Chuck Turner’s burgeoning weight gain began to take a toll not just on his health but that on his relationship too.
 Under immense strain, Nissa would begin to balk at leaving Chuck, taking along with her his adoptive son, Nathan.

 It was at this juncture Chuck Stone had to do something.
 He could choose to eat himself into denial or face the reality of his situation.